eduvpn/documentation/SERVER_DISCOVERY.md

 The application MUST always fetch the `server_list.json` at application start.
 The application MAY refresh the `server_list.json` periodically, e.g. once every hour.
 The reason for this is that the list of servers changes regularly.

+The application MUST keep working when the discovery file(s) can not be downloaded and/or verified for whatever reason, e.g. DNS does not resolve, traffic to the discovery server is blocked, server return unexpected error code.
+In this case an error MUST be shown, but it MUST NOT block the application from working with the old data already available to the app.
+Application releases SHOULD include the latest version from the discovery server before publishing the binary.
+This in case the discovery server is down on the application's first launch.

 The keys `server_type`, `base_url` are required for all server types.
 The `display_name` key is required for the `institute_access` server type.
 The